 While in care, youth will participate in experiential learning activities to support their growth and development in each outcome area or life skills.
 These activities will enhance a youth's life skills.
 Teachable moments focus on the youth's wants, needs, or interests.
-Service Providers shall engage youth in developing awareness of moments in their daily lives they can grow from.
+Service providers shall engage youth in developing awareness of moments in their daily lives from which they can grow.
 OYS Service Providers shall create opportunities for youth to discover, design, and consolidate their identity through healthy risk-taking.
-Teachable moments and healthy risk-taking support positive youth development.
+In older youth service delivery, teachable moments and healthy risk-taking support positive youth development.
 Service Providers shall allow youth to learn from their experiences to gain self-confidence, coping skills, self-regulation, and resiliency.